oahehc/react-image-suspense/README.md

 ### React-Cache <a name="agenda-2"></a>

-To use react suspense for the image loading, we will need to apply react cache to create a resource and resolve when image is loaded.
+To allow react suspense for know the image is loaded, we need to apply `React-Cache` to create a resource and resolve when image is loaded.

 ```js
 import { unstable_createResource } from "react-cache";